nate-fidalgo/MathComputations/Primes/PrimeFactorization/b-smooth/Readme.md

 </code>
 <br>
 One can see you can test any number for being B-smooth or run thru a list of numbers/canidates for being B-smooth.
-Generate a B-smooth lookup table for fast factoring ...etc
+Generate a B-smooth lookup table for fast factoring ...etc.
+Possibilities are numerous.